 Let’s talk money.
 How much will all of this will cost?
 It’s difficult to give exact figures.
 Most major drum set manufacturers offer beginner, intermediate, and professional models of drum sets.
-The main difference in cost between the three are mainly due to the material that the drum is made of (mostly different types of wood) and the quality of the hardware that comes with the set.
+The main difference in cost between the three is mainly due to the material that the drum is made of (mostly different types of wood) and the quality of the hardware that comes with the set.

 To give you some rough ballpark figures, I would say you can get a beginner drum set starting at around $500, an intermediate one at about $800-$1200, and a top of the line drum set at around $2000-$5000.

 You can also get good deals on used sets from garage sales or pawn shops although if you buy a set from a retail store, you can usually take it back if there is anything wrong with it.
 If you are buying used, make sure there are no cracks in the cymbals.
-If there are clear see through drum heads on the drums, check to make sure there are no nicks or dents in the bearing edges of the drums (where the wood touches the drum head).
+If there are clear see-through drum heads on the drums, check to make sure there are no nicks or dents in the bearing edges of the drums (where the wood touches the drum head).
 Check that all the tension rods (screws that tighten down the drum heads) are there.
 Also, make sure that the bass drum has the two support rods that stick out at the bottom to keep it stable.
 If you can, take the drums off of the stands and inspect both to see that everything loosens and tightens properly.
 Make sure that you have everything you need.
 Sometimes the stands and cymbals are sold separately from the drums.